Colors and Transparency

 import matplotlib.pyplot as plt import numpy as np data_linear = np.arange(0, 11) data_squared = data_linear ** 2 data_log = np.exp(data_linear) # Setting the color of the first line plot plt.plot(data_linear, label='linear function', color='red') # Setting the color of the second line plot plt.plot(data_squared, '-o', label='quadratic function', color='blue') plt.xticks(data_linear) plt.xlabel('x', loc='right') plt.ylabel('y', loc='top', rotation=0) plt.legend() plt.show()

-color for the first line plot, while the second line plot was set to the blue
+color was set for the first line plot, and the second one was set to blue

 Transparency